rfo909/CFT/doc/Doc.md

 CFT is written in Java and uses no external libraries.
 It has been tested on both Linux and Windows.

-For best result on Windows, it is recommended to use "Windows Terminal", as it understands the ANSI escape sequences directly, if that is desired.

-The Curses library contains functions for generating escape codes.
-By default, the Curses library is disabled.
-To enable, run Curses:Enable(true) once, storing a value in the CFT database, which is local to very install.

 # Functionality